IMPROVING TEAM DYNAMICS

 Define roles and responsibilities

-Teams who develop poor dynamics are often who lack direction or focus, as team member struggle their role in the group.
+Teams who develop poor dynamics often lack direction or focus, a team member struggles with their role in the group.
 This can be solved by creating a team charter, defining group’s mission and objectives and everyone’s roles and responsibilities as soon as you form the group.

 Break down barriers

-Make use of team building sessions so that everyone knows each other especially when new members join the organization.
-These sessions ease in new employees into the organization gently and also aid in fighting “black sheep effect”, which occurs when team members turn against people which they consider are different.
+Make use of team-building sessions so that everyone knows each other especially when new members join the organization.
+These sessions ease new employees into the organization gently and also aid in fighting the “black sheep effect”, which occurs when team members turn against people which they consider to be different.

 Focus on communication